 Using persuasive communication to plan your marketing campaigns

-Communications can often be an afterthought within the marketing context.
+Communications can sometimes be an afterthought within the marketing context.
 It is often treated solely as a public relations function or only coming into play at a tactical level.
 However, for marketing campaigns to be successful, there must be an effective communication strategy to underpin your planning.

 This article explores concepts more often associated with public relations theory to show how persuasive communication can be used when planning a marketing campaign.
 But before that, it’s helpful to have a basic understanding of how the mind works.